-- Be admitted to degree status at the College by fulfilling all admission requirements. - Earn a minimum of 60 college-level credits. - Satisfy all requirements of an A.S. or A.A. or A.A.S. degree as listed in the catalog. - Fulfill the residency requirement by completing the final 21 credits at Southwest. - Take the required graduation examination and authorize the release of scores to the College.
+- Be admitted to degree status at the College by fulfilling all admission requirements. - Earn a minimum of 60 college-level credits. - Satisfy all requirements of an A.S. or A.A. or A.A.S. degree as listed in the catalog. - Take the required graduation examination and authorize the release of scores to the College.